raifkob/Covid-Data_Exploration_and_Visualization/README.md

 - what are the percenatge of vaccinations compare to population of each country?
 - what are count and percenatge of vaccinations increased everyday for each country?

+Attached image File is Data Visualization using Tableau.